pivotal/blog/content/post/test-driven-development-for-data-science.md

 Test-Driven Development (TDD) has [plethora](http://pivotal-guides.cfapps.io/craftsmanship/tdd/) of advantages.
 You might be wondering how is TDD relevant for data science?
 While building smart apps, as Data Scientists, we are really contributing in shaping the brain of the application which will drive actions in real-time.
 We have to ensure that the core driving component is always behaving as expected, and this is where TDD comes to our rescue.

-## Data Science and TDD
+**Data Science and TDD**

-TDD for data science can be a bit more tricky than software engineering.
+TDD for data science (DS) can be a bit more tricky than software engineering.
 Data science has a fair share of exploration involved where we are trying to find which features and algorithms will contribute best to solve the problem in hand.
 Do we strictly test drive all our features right from the exploratory phase, when we know a lot of them might not make into production?
 In the initial days of exploring how TDD fits the DS space, we tried a bunch of stuff.
 We highlight why we started test driving our DS use case and what worked the best for us.

 Now imagine you are a logistics company and this shiny little 'smart' app has figured out the best routes for your drivers for the following day.
 Next day is your moment of truth!
 The magic better work, else you can only imagine the chaos and loss it can create.
 Now what if we say we can ensure that the app will always generate the most optimised route?
 We suddenly have more confidence in our application.
 There is no secret ingredient here!
 We can wrap up our predictions in a test case which allows us to trust the model only when it’s error rate is below a certain threshold.

 Now I know you would ask, why would we put a model in production which doesn’t have the desired error rate at first place?
 But we are dealing with real life data here, things can go haywire pretty fast and we might end up with a broken or (if you are even more lucky) no model depending on how robust our code base is.
 TDD can not only help us ensure that nothing went wrong while developing our model but also prompts us to think what we want our model to achieve and forces us to think about edge cases where things can potentially go wrong.
 TDD allow us to be more confident.

+**TDD is dead, long live TDD**

 So TDD saves the day, let’s start TDD everything?
 Not quite when it comes to data science.
 As discussed in one of our previous [blog posts](http://engineering.pivotal.io/post/api-first-for-data-science/), we have two phases in our data science engagements: exploratory and production.
 Test driving all the features and algorithms stringently during exploratory phase is bit of an overkill.
 We felt we were investing a lot of time in throw away work.
 That made the exploration phase quite intensive and slowed us considerably.
-Eventually we found a fine balance between the TDD and DS.
+Eventually we found a fine balance between TDD and DS.

 After the exploratory phase, once we have figured out which model and features suits the use case the best, we actually start test driving feature generation, model development and integration bits.
 Our model evaluation from the exploratory phase helps us set expectations around the model’s performance.
 We leverage this information in our TDD to make sure the model is behaving as expected in production.